 Office Action is the opposition notified by the USPTO examiner in the patent application to point out some or all patent claims that contain issues.
 It is an official mode of communication between the patent examiner and the patent filer that clearly state areas of improvement, mistakes, or rejection, in the patent application.
-These are specified to make possible changes in the application that could clarify or pass the application from the patent examination.
-This is a standard part of the procedure, and the next step is to respond to those objections and await potential future Office Actions.
+These are specified to make possible changes in the form that could clarify or pass the form from the patent examination.
+It is a standard part of the procedure, and the next step is to respond to those objections and await potential future Office Actions.
 The examiner on the other side allows amendments in the patent application in the form of ‘Office Action Response’, which was sent by the applicant after correcting or modifying the areas of claims that had issues.
 Here we will refer to the office action causes and how to respond to them.

 Response to first Office Action can either include arguments against the rejections made by the examiner or amendments in claims to overcome the examiner’s rejection(s).
-One must always take care while filing a response to an Office Action, as negligence towards issues will lead to second rejection.
-Before understanding the possible responses to Office Action, it is important to learn about the numerous possible motives an examiner may issue a rejection.
+One must always take care while filing a response to an Office Actions, as negligence towards issues will lead to second rejection.
+Before understanding the possible responses to Office Action, it is essential to learn about the numerous possible motives an examiner may issue a denial.
 Nearly all applications obtain at least one Office Action; therefore, to know ‘how to possibly send a positive response’ is a must for the inventor.
 Knowing what you are reading gives you an advantage on what to do next and how to strategize your next move.

 Office Action Causes

 Let’s understand the various possible causes of getting an office action from the patent examiner.
 The following are the major causes of its rejection: